citp/privacy-policy-historical/b/bl/blu/bluehornet.com.md

 ### In Connection With Corporate Events.

 We may transfer your personal information to another company (either an affiliate of BlueHornet or an unrelated third party) that has acquired the stock or assets of BlueHornet, one of our affiliates, or one of our operating divisions, for example, as the result of a sale, merger, reorganization, insolvency, dissolution or liquidation.
 If such a transfer occurs, the acquiring company’s use of your personal information will still be subject to this Privacy Policy, any applicable Privacy Notices, and the privacy preferences you have expressed to us Contact Lists, Campaign Content and Campaign Reports.
-BlueHornet is currently owned by Digital River, Inc.

 BlueHornet ensures that all contact lists, email content and reports remain private and confidential.
 Any use of BlueHornet systems must be in compliance with our Acceptable Use Policy – to protect against inappropriate use (illegal, abusive, obscene, threatening, etc.).